Catchphrase (British game show): Bonus Catchphrase

-A correct answer won the contestant the predetermined money amount, plus a chance to solve the bonus catchphrase, which was hidden behind nine squares with the show's logo on each (or random shapes in the Nick Weir/Mark Curry era).
-The contestant chose a square by hitting their buzzer to stop a randomiser on one of them.
+A correct answer won the contestant the predetermined money amount, plus a chance to solve the bonus catchphrase, which was hidden behind nine squares.
+The contestant chose a square by hitting their buzzer to randomly select one of them.
 That square was then removed, and the contestant had five seconds to come up with an answer.
-If they were right, they won the amount of money in the bonus bank.
+If they were right, they won the amount of money in the bonus bank, a sum of money accumulated over the contestants answering the regular catchphrases.
+If they were wrong, then they would have another catchphrase to guess, and the rounds cycle.